blackmann/compa/website/src/home/content/about.md

 # About

-Compa is a companion application for students to manage and access resources at their higher education institution.
+Compa is an open initiative to promote collaboration and knowledge sharing among students at higher education institutions.

 As a fresher, settling into school could be easier.
 You usually need to find: